rebahama/bimmer-reviewer/README.md

 ![Google map page](docs/images/home-2.png)

 ## Account
-If the user is not logged in to the page then the following will be displayed:
+If the user is not logged in to the page then the following buttons will be displayed:

 ![Account not logged in](docs/images/home-4.png)

-if the user is logged in to the page then the following will be displayed:
+if the user is logged in to the page then the following menu will be displayed it also shows who the user is that is logged in:

 ![Account choiches](docs/images/home-5.png)